KyleMcKell/CawfeeHouseV1/server/UserRoutes.md

 Send in JSON containing userLoginID and password

-**userLoginID**: string containing what the user puts into the sign in field, will be either an email or a username and treated accordingly
+**userId**: string containing what the user puts into the sign in field, will be either an email or a username and treated accordingly

+**password** string containing password from request body, compared to hash stored in database

 ## Get all Users